LgAcerbi/geojson-scanner/README.md

 const GeoJsonScanner = require('geojson-scanner')
 ```

-Then you have access to all methods, let's validate if this object is a valid GeoJson Polygon
+Then you have access to all methods, let's validate if this object is a valid GeoJson Polygon:
 ```javascript
 const GeoJsonScanner = require('geojson-scanner')